thalesant/formalabstracts/sphinx/Theorems/Divisibility_by_3_Rule.rst

 description, see
 `Divisibility by 3 Rule <https://en.wikipedia.org/wiki/Divisibility_rule#Divisibility_by_3_or_9>`_.

-*This article is a stub.
-You can improve it by completing the formal abstract.*

 informally

-  --INSERT
+  A number is divisible by 3 if and only if the sum of its digits is divisible by 3.

 preformally